Splitting formulas for the local real Gromov-Witten invariants: Introduction

-The pairing \eqref{RGW.chern.0} is invariant under smooth deformations of the target $\Si$ (as a symmetric marked curve) together with $L$ and $\mo$.
-By considering a family $\cup_s \Si_s$ of symmetric marked curves degenerating to a symmetric nodal curve $\Si_0$ (with a conjugate pair of nodes), the splitting formula proved in this paper relates the local RGW invariants of a smooth fiber $\Si_s$ to those of the normalization of the singular fiber $\Si_0$.
+The pairing \eqref{RGW.chern.0} is invariant under smooth deformations of the target $\Si$ (as a symmetric marked curve) together with $L$ and $\mo$; in particular it is independent of the holomorphic structure on $L$.
+By considering a family $\cup_s \Si_s$ of smooth symmetric marked curves degenerating to a symmetric nodal curve $\Si_0$ (with a conjugate pair of nodes), the splitting formula proved in this paper relates the local RGW invariants of a smooth fiber $\Si_s$ to those of the normalization of the singular fiber $\Si_0$.